Adult Schedule

 These screening recommendations are driven by Mayo Clinic consensus and incorporate — but do not exactly replicate — screening guidelines from the U.S. Preventive Services Task Force and other organizations.

-Screening Recommendations Abdominal aortic aneurysm 1-time screen between ages 65 and 75 if smoking history and beyond if life expectancy > 10 years Alcohol abuse Every year Colorectal cancer Ages 65 to 75 years (life expectancy > 10 years): Continue screening
+Screening Recommendations Abdominal aortic aneurysm If smoking history, one-time screen between ages 65 and 75 and beyond if life expectancy > 10 years Alcohol abuse Every year Colorectal cancer Ages 65 to 75 years (life expectancy > 10 years): Continue screening

 Ages 76 to 85 years (life expectancy > 10 years): Screen patients who have never been screened; continued screening of other patients has uncertain benefit